25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 However, travelers must be careful not to let these discussions lead to jealousy because jealousy can cloud your judgement during negotiations.
 You might approach negotiations with unrealistic expectations and alienate your negotiating partners.

-You might pass on an offer over $1 or $2 per hour.
+You might pass on an offer because it’s $1 or $2 per hour less than you think you should get.
 Then, you miss a week or two of work waiting for the next assignment, which can be much more costly.

 Moreover, we routinely see travel nurses receive bad information about pay on social media.
 At the same time, it’s difficult to make apples-to-apples comparisons of travel nursing pay packages.
 As a result, you may not receive accurate information.

-As you may have heard, studies indicate that male RNs make more than $5,000 more per year than their female counterparts.
+As you may have heard, studies indicate that male RNs make nearly $250 more per week than their female counterparts.
 Meanwhile, negotiating experts agree that women are more reticent to negotiate salary.

 Now, there is broad debate as to why that is.
 However, research indicates that the negotiation gap decreases significantly when women know salary ranges in advance.